Aden Adde: Presidency

 Shermarke was assassinated two years later by one of his own bodyguards.
 The slaying led to an unopposed, bloodless coup d'état by the Somali Army on 21 October 1969, the day after Shermarke's funeral.
 Spearheading the putsch was Major General Muhammad Siad Barre, who at the time commanded the army.

 Manifesto

 In 1990, with the start of the civil war, Daar along with former Minister of Information Ismail Jim'ale Osoble, former Minister of Education Hassan Ali Mire, former Minister of Interior Haji Muse Boqor and about 100 other Somali politicians signed a manifesto expressing concern over the violence and advocating reconciliation.
 Daar was summarily arrested, and remained imprisoned until the ultimate collapse of Barre's regime the following year.

+Assassination attempt

+December 1961, Somali authorities announced the arrest of five agents allegedly working for the Ethiopian Government.
+According to contemporary press reports, the group had travelled to Hargeisa ahead of a planned visit by President Aden Abdulle Osman and were found carrying hand-grenades, bundles of political leaflets, and a substantial sum of money.

+The leaflets printed in Arabic called for the creation of two separate Somali governments with a defined border, demanded separate representation at the United Nations.
+One detainee, Mohamed Haji Dirir, stated at a press conference that the men had been equipped and instructed by the Ethiopian Governor of Jigjiga at Merane Menda.

 Later years

 After his release, Daar spent the better part of his later years on his farm in Janale, in southern Somalia.

 On 22 May 2007, it was erroneously reported that he had died in a hospital in Nairobi, Kenya.
 He was, however, in critical condition and on life support.
 Daar died in hospital on 8 June 2007, at the age of 98.

 The Transitional Federal Government, then headed by former President of Somalia Abdullahi Yusuf Ahmed, declared 21 days of mourning, complete with a national memorial service, and issued a statement that Daar would receive a state funeral.
 It also renamed Mogadishu International Airport to Aden Adde International Airport in his honor.